kriziu/nextjs-template/README.md

 pnpm dev
 ```

-If you want to deploy the project:
+If you want to deploy the project, you can use the Docker (remember to pass the `DATABASE_URL` build argument to make migrations) or run the `build` and `start` scripts:
 ```bash
 pnpm build
 # wait for completion